mdelapenya/solaredge-monitoring-go/README.md

+> [!NOTE]
+> Inspired by https://github.com/matjazbravc/SolarEdge.Monitoring.Demo, which uses .NET for the implementation.

 ![](res/Title.png)

 At the end of last year, I had a solar system installed at home.
 And as a proud owner, I wanted to visualize the most important indicators of the system in a simple way.